shivachit1/Mortgage/README.md

      </br>
      </br>
      </br>
-  7. Now you have successfully Running your server on your local machine.
+  7. Now you are running your server successfully on your local machine.

 ### 5. **MongoDB database**
  1. We are using mongodb as our database.
 If you have mongo db already installed in your local machine then run you mongo db,